Yellen warns U.S. could default on debt as early as June 1

 Her warning comes as Republican lawmakers and the Biden administration appear to be no closer to reaching a deal on the debt than they were at the beginning of the year, when she first started raising alarms about a looming crisis.

-Later Monday, though, a Republican congressional aide confirmed that President Joe Biden called the four congressional leaders to discuss the debt limit, and a source familiar with the call said that the president invited the four to meet next week, on May 9.
+Later Monday, President Joe Biden called the four congressional leaders to discuss the debt limit and invited them to meet next week, on May 9 to discuss the debt ceiling, as well as the 2024 fiscal year budget.

-At the Capitol, Texas Sen. John Cornyn, Republican of Texas, said of the debt ceiling and Yellen's letter, "Well, we knew it was coming.
-We just didn't know exactly when it was.
-But that provides a little more information for President Biden to get off the couch and talk to Speaker McCarthy and work something out."
+In response to Yellen's letter, House Speaker Kevin McCarthy retorted that the House had acted, "and there is a bill sitting in the Senate as we speak that would put the risk of default to rest."
+He added, "The Senate and the President need to get to work — and soon."

 Several Senate Republicans said Yellen's letter on the debt ceiling should prompt Mr. Biden to engage in negotiations on addressing the debt ceiling.